pengzhanbo/vite-plugin-mock-dev-server/README.md

    */
   statusText: 'OK',
   /**
-   * Request a validator, through which the mock data
+   * Request validator, return mock data if validated,
-   * is returned, otherwise not the current mock.
+   *  otherwise do not use current mock.
-   * In some scenarios where an interface needs to
-   * return different data through different inputs,
+   * This is useful in scenarios where an interface needs to return different data based on different input parameters.
-   * the validator can solve this kind of problem well.
-   * It divides the same url into multiple mock
+   * Validators can solve this type of problem well by dividing the same URL into multiple mock configurations
-   * configurations and determines which mock configuration
-   * is valid according to the validator.
+   * and determining which one is effective based on the validator.
    *
    * @type { headers?: object; body?: object; query?: object; params?: object; refererQuery?: object  }
    *
-   * If the validator incoming is an object,
+   * If the validator passes in an object,
-   * then the validation method is the comparison of the
+   * then the validation method is to strictly compare whether the `value`
-   * strict request of interface, headers/body/query/params
+   * of each `key` in headers/body/query/params in the request interface is exactly equal.
-   * each `key-value` congruent, congruent check through
+   * If they are all equal, then the validation passes.
    *
    * @type ({ headers: object; body: object; query: object; params: object; refererQuery: object }) => boolean
-   * If the validator is passed a function,
+   * If the validator passed in is a function,
-   * it takes the requested interface-related data as an input,
+   * then the data related to the requested interface will be provided as input parameters
-   * gives it to the consumer for custom validation,
-   * and returns a boolean
+   * for users to perform custom validation and return a boolean.
    *
    */
   validator: {